buks001/amazon-connect-InterVision-use-case/README.md

  # Use case 1:
  To direct your call appropraitely, "simply say talk to a consultant after pressing 1 on your keypad"
  # Use case 2:
- Gives information on when last you call and directs you to an agent.
+ when you press 2, it gives information on when last you call and directs you to an agent.

  Simply dial this number and follow each play prompts # 866-573-2012